“Should I update my website’s content for SEO, and if so, which content?”

 Content marketing is one of the three pillars of SEO, which are:

-1. Technical SEO
+- Technical SEO

-2. Content and content marketing
+- Content and content marketing

-3. Link building
+- Link building

 To create content that will help your SEO performance, you need to:

-5. Give it time.
+- Give it time.

 That’s a ton of work and investment.

 Whether you spend time or money, you’re spending something.
 What you’re looking for is a return on that content investment.
-You invest up front in content that then ranks and drives traffic and leads and/or sales.
+You invest upfront in content that then ranks and drives traffic and leads, and/or sales.

-3. As you continue to publish more and more content, your dated content gets pushed lower and lower in your site’s hierarchy.
+- As you continue to publish more and more content, your dated content gets pushed lower and lower in your site’s hierarchy.
 Because of this, it’s less able to rank.
-This problem can be partially solved through a site architecture that doesn’t let your top content get buried, but updating your content (and thus the date) can help if your site ranks content based on date published.
+This problem can be partially solved through a site architecture that doesn’t let your top content get buried, but updating your content (and thus the date) can help if your site ranks content based on the date published.

 Before we get into the how of content updating, here’s a quick tweet about Nerdwallet updating content:

 NerdWallet is a publicly traded company that drives a lot of traffic via SEO and monetizes that traffic via ads.
-They consistently update their content, especially timely content like Black Friday specials and Credit Card Offers, and see increased traffic and therefore revenue over time.
+They consistently update their content, especially timely content like Black Friday specials and Credit Card Offers, and see increased traffic and revenue over time.

 If a brand like NerdWallet has made it work for them, and the SEO industry is preaching about it widely as being effective, don’t you think it’s something you should use for your site as well?